 Clinical Brain Imaging

-The Section on Quantitative Imaging and Tissue Sciences (SQITS), NICHD, is soliciting applications from post-doctoral level scientists interested in developing and implementing novel MRI methods to assess brain structure and function in a clinical setting.
-Applications include possible detection of mTBI, inflammatory processes, stroke, focal epilepsy, or spreading depression.
-Knowledge of MRI physics and prior clinical pulse sequence programming experience with GE, Siemens, and/or Philips MRI scanners is highly desirable.
+We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel MRI methods to assess brain structure and/or function in a clinical neuroradiological setting.
+Neurological applications include possible detection of mTBI/concussion, inflammatory processes, stroke, focal epilepsy, and cortical spreading depression (CSD).
+Knowledge of MRI physics and prior pulse sequence programming experience with GE, Siemens, and/or Philips clinical MRI scanners is highly desirable.

-We are soliciting applications from post-doctoral level scientists interested in developing, implementing, and translating quantitative MRI methods from bench-to-bedside.
-Examples include “microstructure imaging” applications, such as CHARMED MRI, AxCaliber MRI, MAP-MRI, multiple-pulsed-field gradient (mPFG) MRI, and multi-dimensional diffusometry and relaxometry MRI.
-Knowledge of MRI physics and previous pulse sequence programming experience with Siemens, GE, and/or Philips clinical MRI scanners are all highly desirable.
-Funding for these positions is also available through NIH BRAIN Initiative Connectome II U01 Grant in conjunction with the MGH Martinos Center.
+We are soliciting applications from post-doctoral level scientists interested in developing, implementing, and translating quantitative MRI methods from "bench-to-bedside".
+Examples include “microstructure imaging” applications, such as clinical or preclinical CHARMED MRI, AxCaliber MRI, Mean Apparent Propagator (MAP)-MRI, diffusion tensor distribution (DTD)-MRI, multiple pulsed-field gradient (mPFG) MRI, and multi-dimensional exchange, diffusometry and relaxometry MRI.
+Knowledge of MRI physics and previous pulse sequence programming experience with Bruker MRI scanners, or Siemens, GE, and/or Philips clinical MRI scanners are all highly desirable.
+Funding for these positions may also be available through our NIH BRAIN Initiative Connectome 2.0 U01 Grant in conjunction with MGH's Martinos Center.

-We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel computer science and imaging science-based strategies for cytoarchitechtonic brain parcellation using data acquired via MRI and other imaging modalities.
-Examples of applications include correlating and integrating histology and MRI data; and segmenting, clustering, and classifying high-dimensional MRI data obtained in the CNS.
+We are soliciting applications from post-doctoral level computer scientists and/or computational neuroscientists interested in developing and implementing novel strategies for cytoarchitechtonic brain parcellation using data acquired via MRI and other imaging and neurophysiological modalities.
+Examples of applications include correlating and integrating histology and MRI data; and segmenting, clustering, and classifying low-resolution, high-dimensional MRI data and high-resolution, low-dimensional histology data obtained in the CNS.
+Some familiarity with deep learning is desirable.

 Measuring and Mapping Features of Transport Processes via MRI

 We are soliciting applications from post-doctoral level scientists interested in developing and implementing approaches to measure, characterize and map various transport processes in brain and other tissue in vitro and in vivo and in model systems.
-Examples include measuring diffusion, dispersion and velocity distributions in the brain.
-Knowledge of MRI physics and previous MR pulse sequence programming experience with Bruker MRI scanners as well as experience with scanning live animal models are highly desirable.
-Familiarity with one-sided NMR profiling is also a plus.
+Examples include measuring diffusion, dispersion, and velocity distributions in the brain.
+Knowledge of MRI physics and previous MR pulse sequence programming experience with Bruker MRI scanners as well as experience with scanning live animal models is highly desirable.
+Familiarity with one-sided NMR profiling and imaging is also a plus.

 Brain Network Analysis

-We are soliciting applications from post-doctoral level scientists interested in developing and implementing novel computer science-based time-series, network and graph theory analysis methods, and applying these to multi-modal in vivo human imaging and neurophysiological data that we acquire.
+We are soliciting applications from post-doctoral level computational neuroscientists interested in developing and implementing novel time-series, network and graph theory analysis methods, and applying these to multi-modal in vivo human imaging and neurophysiological data that we acquire.

 Extracellular Matrix (ECM) MRI